gvwilson/fiction/in-heck/index.md

 When they were ten steps away from the steps of the mayor's house the tiger whistled, short and sharp.
-The Prosecutors took two more steps each and halted, still in formation.
+The Regulators took two more steps each and halted, still in formation.
 A low murmur ran through the townspeople.